TysonNgo/words/README.md

 `dictionary` - acquires a list of English words by scraping dictionary websites

 `book` - acquires a list of English words from ebooks

+`wiki` - acquires a list of English words from wikipedia pages' p tags